soffyo/Dynam0RM/README.md

 ```typescript
 const articles = await Article.query({ slug: "slug", id: between(10,20) })
 ```
-As we already know, every element on the `Articles` table have the same *partition key* and a unique *sort key*. `Query` method performs a search on elements with the same *partition key* based on the *sort key* value.
-In the example above, an array containing all the instances with an `id` field between `10` and `20` will be returned
+As we already know, every element on the `Articles` table have the same *partition key* and a unique *sort key*. `query` method performs a search on elements with the same *partition key* based on the *sort key* value.
+In the example above, an array containing all the instances with an `id` field between `10` and `20` will be returned.
+Of course this is only one of the many ways that DynamoDB `Query` functionality can be used.